It is more important to know what sort of person has the disease than to know what sort of disease the person has.

 When you arrive; we will take your temperature using a contact-less thermometer and provide you with hand sanitiser.
 It is your choice whether you wear a mask and we can provide a surgical mask if you want to use one.
 If your temperature is above 37.8, or if you have any associated symptoms, you will be asked to return home and self-isolate as per government guidelines.

 Please arrive on time for your appointment, not unduly early and wait outside when possible.
 This will help to minimise the number of patients on the premises reducing the risk of patient-to-patient contact transmission.

 We can no longer accept cash.
 Please pay before your appointment or by contactless when you get to the practice.’

 Do not come into the practice in the following circumstances:

 - If you have developed any of the following symptoms: new cough, temperature, loss of sense of smell or taste,

-- If you have to self-isolate or quarantine in line with travel restrictions, being in contact with someone who has tested positive or contacted by the track, trace and isolate team with the last 14 days.
+- If you have to self-isolate or quarantine in line with travel restrictions, or have been in close contact with someone who has tested positive.

 Please call us if you want to discuss any concerns before you come in.